Cowes: Economy

 Industry in both Cowes and East Cowes has always centred on the building and design of marine craft and materials associated with boat-making, including the early flying boats, and sail-making.
 It is the place where the first hovercraft was tested.

 Major present-day employers include BAE Systems Integrated System Technologies (Insyte), which occupies the site of the old Somerton Aerodrome at Newport Road, Cowes; and GKN Aerospace in East Cowes.

 The population of the town increases dramatically during Cowes Week, the busiest time of the year for local businesses.
 The town was reported to be doing well in 2009, despite the economic downturn.

 The high street is where most of the retail shops in the town are located.
-These include specialist sailing shops catering for yachting enthusiasts.
+These include specialist sailing shops catering for yachting enthusiasts, a small bookshop, hardware and homeware stores, an indoor plant shop and many more independent shops and businesses.
+There are a number of cafes and restaurants, including a coffee shop called PO41, despite the post code for Cowes being PO31.

 Sport and leisure

 Cowes has a Non-League football club Cowes Sports F.C., which plays at Westwood Park.
+Cowes also has a sailing harbour for sailing and a golf club.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Rowridge TV transmitter.

+Local radio stations are BBC Radio Solent on 96.1 FM, Heart South on 97.5 FM, Capital South on 103.2 FM, Easy Radio South Coast on 107.4 FM, Nation Radio South Coast on 106.0 FM, Greatest Hits Radio South on 105.2 FM and Isle of Wright based community stations: Vectis Radio on 104.6 FM and Isle of Wight Radio on 102.0 FM.

+The town is served by these local newspapers, Isle of Wight County Press, Isle of Wight Observer and Island Echo.

 Transport

 Cowes is a gateway town for the Isle of Wight.
 Travellers to Southampton are served by a high speed catamaran passenger ferry from Cowes known as the Red Jet.
 Southern Vectis' route 1 is the main bus service in Cowes.
 Single decker buses branded Red1 serve the Red Jet terminal, whilst route 1 double deckers serve the M&S Foodhall at Carvel Lane (the site of the former Cowes railway station).
 Both run to Newport to take travellers on to other island destinations.
 Wightbus also ran local services around Cowes and Gurnard until 2011.
 The Cowes Floating Bridge connects the two towns of West Cowes and East Cowes throughout the day.
 It is one of a few remaining chain ferries not replaced by a physical bridge.

 Cowes is the start of the Isle of Wight Coastal Path.

-Cowes was once served by a rail link to and from the island's capital Newport but as part of cutbacks made on the recommendation of Dr Beeching in the 1960s the line to Newport was cut in 1966.
+Cowes was once served by a rail link to and from Newport but as part of cutbacks made on the recommendation of Dr Beeching in the 1960s the line to Newport was cut in 1966.
 The trackbed south of Arctic Road is now maintained as a cycle path.